-However, there are a lot of things that must be considered before setting up your feed.
-Those include state and federal regulations, equipment, your household energy needs and more.
+There are a lot of things that must be considered before setting up your feed.
+Those include state and federal regulations, equipment, your household energy needs, and more.

 The Basics of Net Metering

-Companies call the premise of getting compensation for the energy you feed into the grid net metering.
-It doesn’t exist everywhere.
-However, most states in American have adopted it.
+When you get any sort of compensation for the energy you feed into the grid it’s called net metering.
+It doesn’t exist everywhere, but most states in America have adopted it.

 Many utility companies offer net metering as well.
 This may even be the case in areas where net metering isn’t explicitly provided for.